MoseleyBioinformaticsLab/jpredapi/README.rst

 jpredapi
 ========

-The :mod:`jpredapi` package provides a simple Python interface for submitting and retrieving jobs from JPRED: A Protein Secondary Structure Prediction Server (JPRED_).
+The `jpredapi` package provides a simple Python interface for submitting and retrieving jobs from JPRED: A Protein Secondary Structure Prediction Server (JPRED_).